dstengle/knowledgebase-processor/docs/architecture/roadmap/evolution-plan.md

 - Todo items are analyzed for patterns and relationships
 - Semantic metadata adds value beyond the explicit structure
 - The knowledge base structure is represented as both hierarchy and network
+- The analysis provides foundational data to support answering questions outlined in the [Core Use Cases document](../use-cases.md).

 **Timeframe**: [Estimated timeframe]